-The use of a medical mask is advised if you have respiratory symptoms (coughing or sneezing) to protect others, or if you are caring for someone who may have COVID-19.
+The use of a medical mask is advised if you have respiratory symptoms (coughing or sneezing) to protect others.
+If you don’t have any symptoms, then there is no need to wear a mask.

 The use of a mask alone is not enough to stop infections and must be combined with frequent hand washing, covering sneezes and coughs, and avoiding close contact with anyone with cold or flu-like symptoms (coughing, sneezing, fever).

 Does COVID-19 affect children?